Using Page Layouts

 - In the Create New Layout popup, choose which layout to clone this new layout from.

 - Name the Layout as Mobile Service and add new fields to the layout as required.

 - Once you have created the required fields, click Save Layout.

 - On saving the layout, you will be prompted to enter the user profiles that will have access to the layout.
 Enter the profiles and click Save.

-Now, both the layouts of the Potentials module – Mobile Sales and Mobile Service have been created.
+Now, both the layouts of the Deals module – Mobile Sales and Mobile Service have been created.

 - The Standard Layout is the default layout provided by Zoho CRM.
 You could either rename the Standard Layout and customize it or clone it to create a new layout.

 - The difference between layouts must be clearly defined.
-For example, take a look at the Stage values of the two Potential layouts.
+For example, take a look at the Stage values of the two Deal layouts.

 - Following are a few examples of most common differences between two layouts: